mriekkin/pathfinder/doc/Implementation_document.md

 ## Aggregated results

-Below are the aggregated results for two scenarios
+Below are the aggregated results for two problem sets: DAO and DA2.

 ![Results for the problem set DAO](img/dao_results.png)
 ![Results for the problem set DA2](img/da2_results.png)